carlsednaoui/add-to-calendar-buttons/README.md

 Call 'createAddToCalendarLinks' with your event info, pass in any optional parameters such as a class and/ or id and boom!
 Insert your add-to-calendar div wherever you'd like.

+The only fields that are mandatory are:

+  - Start time
+  - End time (or event duration, in minutes)
+  - Event tile

 ## Example

     createAddToCalendarLinks({